Anti-Harassment and Discrimination Policy

 This policy applies at every level of Coach House and to every aspect of the workplace environment and working relationship, including recruitment, selection, promotion, transfers, training, remuneration, and termination.
 It also covers manuscript review and author recruitment and editing.

-This policy also applies to events that occur outside of the physical workplace such as during business and editing meetings, trips, parties, or entertaining.
+This policy also applies to events that occur outside of the physical workplace, such as during business and editing meetings, trips, parties, or entertaining.

-4. Protected Grounds
+4. Prohibited Grounds of Discrimination

 This policy prohibits discrimination or harassment based on the following grounds, and any combination of these grounds: